alexeydott/DelphiLibOpenSSL/README.md

 ## Building Object Files
 Since static linking of C code in Delphi imposes certain requirements on the source code (such as the use of case-insensitive identifier names, linking order, and dependencies on external code), and the OpenSSL source code does not fully meet these requirements, this project uses an approach based on dynamically modifying the source file tree.
 This task is performed by a set of scripts located in the helpers/ directory.
 I have tried to describe the changes made in detail directly within these scripts.
+A huge thank you to [Rudy Velthuis](http://rvelthuis.de/articles/articles-convert.html) for his series of posts in which he described the potential challenges associated with directly using compiled C code.
+You are no longer with us, but your contribution remains invaluable.

 ### Prerequisites